VishThota/Vish-s-Python-Lab/README.md

 - **Simplicity and Permissiveness**: The MIT License is short and to the point.
 It lets people do almost anything they want with your project, like using, copying, modifying, merging, publishing, distributing, sublicensing, and/or selling copies of the software, as long as they provide attribution back to you and don’t hold you liable.

 ### Acknowledgments
-- **Instructors and Mentors**: Special thanks to the instructors and mentors who guided me through the learning process of Python.
+- **Instructors and Mentors**: Special thanks to Omar Al'Trad who guided me through the learning process of Python.
-- **Peers**: Gratitude to my peers who provided support and collaboration opportunities throughout the lab exercises.
+- **Peers**: Gratitude to my peers David He, Ian David, and Athar Ali Syed who provided support and collaboration opportunities throughout the lab exercises.
 - **Anaconda and Jupyter Teams**: Thankful for the excellent tools that facilitated my learning and experimentation in Python programming.